charleshartman/tortoise.team/README.md

 ## tortoise.team
-### A project website utilizing HTML, CSS, JavaScript, Node.js with Express, and PostgreSQL
+### A project website utilizing HTML, CSS, JavaScript, Node.js with Express, and PostgreSQL.